The Wildlife, Inclusion and Leadership Development Program

-The W.I.L.D.
-Program was launched at the Jacksonville Zoo and Gardens in 2016 to provide culturally-diverse teens in Jacksonville with innovative leadership and employment opportunities.
-Developed in response to the Mayor’s Jacksonville Journey initiative, it is modeled on programs our Executive Director, Tony Vecchio, has implemented at other zoos.
+The Wildlife, Inclusion and Leadership Development Program (W.I.L.D.) was launched at Jacksonville Zoo and Gardens in 2016 to provide at-risk teens in Jacksonville with an innovative leadership and employment opportunity in the Education department.

-As employees of the Jacksonville Zoo and Gardens, the W.I.L.D.
-Program participants, all between the ages of 14 and 19, create outreaches to deliver to the community.
-These outreaches are free and delivered to an organization or facility that has been influential in the teens’ lives.
+As employees of the Zoo, the W.I.L.D.
+Program participants, all between the ages of 14 and 19*, serve as community ambassadors of Jacksonville Zoo and Gardens.
+All programming that the teens develop are free and aim to bridge the accessibility gap of historically underserved neighborhoods, community-betterment organizations and youth that for varying reasons may have limited access to facilities such as the Zoo.
 These educational outreach programs aim to address the very real issue of promoting and re-imaging the campaign for environmental literacy.

 While the teens involved become adept at environmental education, ultimately, the W.I.L.D.
 Program promotes self-awareness and confidence, broadens the teens’ capacity as emerging leaders, and builds an effective, inclusive team.
 These teens are the face of the zoo in their community, and voice of their generation for the environment.